zhujiaqi/GC_Crawler/README.md

 1. Kill the captcha and make the login part working.
 (So you can see & save images)

-2. Option to dump the DB.
+2. Option for dumping the DB.

 3. Daemon process to run this remotely and by demands.

-4. Email the results to designated addresses.

-5. ...
+4. ...